 - Close monitoring of your health care and side effects

+Clinical trials have played an important role in the fight against cancer.
+Many people with cancer are now living longer because of what was learned from past clinical trials.
 And if you decide to participate in a clinical trial at Sylvester, you will play in important role in advancing scientific knowledge and helping future cancer patients.

 How Can I Find Clinical Trials for My Type of Cancer?